 It happens like this.
 After booking a car, you get a rental voucher with phone number (usually even two).
 The car will be driven to the parking lot directly in front of the airport, and the dealer will meet you at the terminal exit.
 You’ll sign the contract directly in the car and in 10 minutes you are ready to drive.
 In case of a flight delay, they will wait for you.

 When inspecting the car, I advise you to take a video to note all the dents and scratches.
 This protects you in case of contentious situations.
 And also it helps you to keep a good mood.
 For example, you find a scratch on a car.
 Was it here before, or did I make it?
-You can just check out the video .
+Just check out the video.

 You give back a car in the same way.
 You just drive into paid airport parking and write to the manager.
 He will find you himself, accept the car and return the deposit.

 In general, the whole process goes very smoothly and conveniently for a tourist.
 Distributors are interested in positive reviews and recommendations.
 For example, the last time we gave a car back, manager looked at the car from the front and back and said “OK, everything is fine.”
-He didn’t even look inside.
+He didn’t even look inside the car, and that was it.

 Tips for tourists – which car is better to rent in Montenegro, how to avoid problems?